-Christ United Methodist staff/volunteers will be instructed not to search child/youth unless the staff/volunteers determine that without the search there is a potential risk to self or others.
-If a search is warranted, it will be conducted in the presence of another Christ United Methodist staff/volunteer and will be conduced by a person of the same sex.
-The parents/guardians of the child/youth will be contacted prior to the search.
+Christ United Methodist staff/volunteers will be instructed not to search a child/youth unless the staff/volunteers determine that without the search there is a potential risk to self or others.
+If a search is warranted, it will be conducted in the presence of another Christ United Methodist staff/volunteer and will be conducted by a person of the same sex.
+A parent/guardian of the child/youth will be contacted prior to the search.